 \begin{proof}

-We can prove that $f$ is equidimensional, and hence flat (underlying varieties of klt pairs are Cohen--Macaulay), arguing as in \autoref{thm:nef_anti_rel_canonical_flat} replacing the semi-positivity theorem used at the end of the proof with the equivalent characteristic zero result provided in \autoref{lem:semipositivity_char_zero}.
-Analogously, we can obtain the non-reducedness of the fibres and the statement concerning the containment of irreducible components of fibres of $f$ by using the line of reasoning from \autoref{prop:reduced_fibres} with the substitution of the semi-positivity result. \end{proof}
+We can prove that $f$ is equidimensional, and hence flat (underlying varieties of klt pairs are Cohen--Macaulay), arguing as in \autoref{thm:nef_anti_rel_canonical_flat} replacing the semi-positivity theorem used at the end of the proof with the analogous characteristic zero result provided in \autoref{lem:semipositivity_char_zero}.
+Similarly, we can obtain the non-reducedness of the fibers and the statement concerning the containment of irreducible components of fibers of $f$ by using the line of reasoning from \autoref{prop:reduced_fibres} with the substitution of the semi-positivity result. \end{proof}